27 habits of highly effective futurists

 My thoughts on how to make foresight a habit, and to do it well

 [note: I usually offer a link to a relevant post on Foresight Culture where you can read more about these principles.
-There aren't really 27, I blew past that a while ago]1.
+There aren't really 27, I blew past that a while ago.
+Here is a downloadable version as well: Habits for Success with Foresight]1.
 Decide what it means [link]

 2. Pay it forward [link]